 How to say no to someone you know and like

-This one is probably the hardest for most ittybiz owners, so we’ll tackle it first.
-That way, if your laptop blows up three minutes from now, you’ll have gotten the trickiest one out of the way.
+This one is probably the hardest for most ittybiz owners, so we'll tackle it first.
+That way, if your laptop blows up three minutes from now, you'll have gotten the trickiest one out of the way.
 The rest can totally wait until you can get to the public library.
-(You will be going to IttyBiz at the public library, won’t you?
-While you’re there, make sure to leave 7 reasons I decided not to become a prostitute up when you leave the desk, okay?)
+(You will be going to IttyBiz at the public library, won't you?
+While you're there, make sure to leave 6 Things They Mean When They Say They Have No Money up when you leave the desk, okay?)

 Telling someone you know and like that you don't want to work with them is hard for a few reasons.
 First, you're worried about offending them.
 Second, you're worried about disappointing them.
 And third, it's hard to find the words.
 It feels like telling a stranger would be a lot easier.
 (Sometimes yes and sometimes no, but that's sure what it feels like when you're in the situation.)